RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Constraints make you stronger

 Abundance allows you to be lazy and take shortcuts.
-Constraints make you think deeply, requires more effort, and generate more learnings (and adaptability).
+Constraints make you think deeply, require more effort, and generate more learnings (and adaptability).
 It's a better learning environment.

 ### Hardships make you stronger